 A "good lens" is one that allows you to take a close-up shot of a fly on a horse's ear from thirty yards.
 All that other stuff is just second rate, right?

-Obviously, the answer is a resounding "no!"
-Don't get me wrong, zoom lenses are absolutely fantastic and every photographer should have at least one good one.
-They're just not the only thing you should consider in your quest to expand your lens arsenal.
+My answer is a resounding "no!"
+Don't get me wrong, telephoto zoom lenses are absolutely fantastic and I hope every photographer has a chance to own at least one good one.
+They're just not the only, or even the first, thing you should consider in your quest to expand your lens arsenal.

 In a recent article I raved about the wonders of using my 50mm 1.4, a lens that is by no means ideal for capturing your kid's little league game from the top of the bleachers.
 However, there are in fact several situations where it is hard to beat for both convenience and quality.